techwise-technologies/tsuki-digital/DEPLOYMENT.md

 ### STEP 6 : Proton Bridge Initialization

 In the Admin UI, go to the Mail_Server container and `stop` it temporarily.
-This is required to initialize and add your account to the bridge,
+This is required to initialize and add your account to the bridge.
+In the shell run the following command.

     docker run --rm -it -v my-webshop_protonmail:/root techwise-technologies/proton-bridge:stable init